helidon-io/helidon/docs/se/injection/injection.md

 }
 ```

 The last step is ensuring that everything necessary for your application to compile correctly with injection is included.
-See [Build time][build-time].
+See [Build time](#build-time).

 If everything went as expected, no problems occurred and a Service registry gave us fully initialized and ready to use service.